Comic book convention: Types

-Since the first conventions in the mid-1960s, hundreds of local and regional comic book conventions have sprung up around the world either as one-time or annual events.
-At these conventions, fans of comic books come together with the professional writers, artists, editors, and publishers of the field to discuss its many aspects.
-Increasingly, comic conventions have expanded in scope to encompass the gamut of pop culture phenomena relating to comics, from film, television, and animation to gaming and collectibles.
+Since the first conventions during the mid-1960s, hundreds of local and regional comic book conventions have been organized around the world either as one-time or annual events.
+At these conventions, fans of comic books come together with the professional writers, artists, editors, and publishers of the business to discuss its many aspects.
+Increasingly, comic conventions have expanded in scope to encompass the gamut of popular culture phenomena relating to comics, from movies, television, and animation to gaming and collectibles.
 Some cities have a number of comic-cons.
 Nearly every weekend of the year now has at least one convention somewhere, and some conventions are held on holiday weekends where four or more days can be devoted to events.

 Commercial shows vs. volunteer conventions

-An important distinction can be made between commercial events (often called "shows") – those run by dedicated companies who specialize in con organization, or by local for-profit firms – and volunteer-run cons.
+An important distinction can be made between commercial events (often called "shows") – those managed by dedicated companies who specialize in convention organization, or by local for-profit businesses – and volunteer-run conventions.

 Usually run for profit, commercial events tend to charge for "tickets" or "admission" rather than having "memberships".
-A primary focus of commercial events is meeting celebrities, such as stars of TV shows and movies, professional wrestlers, glamour models, etc. There are frequently very long lines of people waiting for autographs at commercial events.
+A primary emphasis of commercial events is meeting celebrities, such as actors of television shows and movies, professional wrestlers, glamour models, etc. There are frequently very long lines of people waiting for autographs at commercial events.
 While famous actors like William Shatner of Star Trek are paid tens of thousands of dollars per convention, minor and obscure bit players pay to set up booths to sell autographs and memorabilia.
 Commercial events also tend to have less small-scale programming; panels will more often be composed of famous actors, directors, etc. on press junkets, where the panels are held in very large rooms with very high attendance.
 The largest conventions (in terms of attendance) tend to be commercial ones.
-Commercial events tend to be more likely to be about popular visual media than volunteer cons, and they also tend to attract the younger generation, but this is not absolute by any means.
-Some commercial conventions have been known to aggressively go after fan-run conventions via their legal teams.
+Commercial events are more likely to be about popular visual media than volunteer cons, and they also tend to attract many younger people, but this is not absolute by any means.
+Some commercial conventions have been known to harass fan-run conventions via their legal teams.

-Volunteer conventions, on the other hand, tend to be smaller in scope and more intimate in character.
+Volunteer conventions, however, tend to be smaller in scope and more intimate in character.
 Although there are frequent autograph sessions, they tend to be less of an attraction for volunteer cons.
-Admission to volunteer cons is usually called "membership," thus emphasizing that the fans themselves are the ones who make up the con, rather than the staff who run commercial cons.
+Admission to volunteer cons is usually termed "membership", thus emphasizing that the fans themselves are the ones who compose the convention, rather than the staff who manage commercial cons.
 A community of fans who run such conventions has developed, and many of them share their best practices and keep convention-running traditions alive.